GOLD DEALERS AND BITCOIN – THE NEW NEMESIS?

 The price of gold and Bitcoin are showing solid gains, The question is, which one is more reliable?

-Of course, gold has a few thousand years track history to back this thesis because Bitcoin is relatively new.
-However, this is not to say that Bitcoin cannot be considered as a safe haven.
+Of course, gold dealers have a few thousand years of track history to back this thesis, because cryptocurrency is relatively new.
+However, this is not to say that cryptocurrency cannot be considered as a safe haven.

 For hundreds of years, gold has dominated the safe-haven asset arena, and it is yet unknown if Bitcoin presents a real threat.